Zoobooks magazine for kids!

 Jacques-Yves Cousteau (1910-1997) was a French undersea explorer, environmentalist, and innovator.
 In 1943, Cousteau and the French engineer Emile Gagnan invented the aqualung, a breathing apparatus that supplied oxygen to divers and allowed them to stay underwater for several hours.
 Cousteau traveled the world's oceans in his research vessel "Calypso," beginning in 1948.
 (Calypso was a converted 400-ton World War 2 minesweeper; it sank in 1996, after being hit by a barge in Singapore harbor).
 Cousteau's popular TV series, films and many books [including "The Living Sea" (1963), and "World Without Sun" (1965)] exposed the public to the wonders of the sea.

-Zoom Inventors and Inventions
+Inventors and Inventions by Letter

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z